anisimov-vs/LabWork1/README.md

   -h                   Display this help message
 If input_image, output_dir, num_threads, kernel_size or sigma are not provided, default values are used.
 ```

+## License

+This project is provided as-is for educational purposes.